ajitrajasekharan/ajitrajasekharan.github.io/_posts/2021-01-02-my-first-post.md

 ### 3. BC5CDR-chem dataset

-This dataset test chemicals just like BC4 dataset.
+This dataset tests chemicals just like BC4 dataset.
 The same observations about BC4 applies to this dataset too including the model drop on supposed false positives on sentences with just the "OTHER" tag.
 As before, skipping those sentences, the model performance (figure 7) is close to and above state of art(94) for single prediction (93) and 95 (two predictions).
 Without skipping it is few points below below state of art 87 (single prediction) 89 (two predictions).
 Samples of sentences from the OTHER only sentences with phrases tagged as CHEMICAL by the model.
 In the first example, the model classifies chemotherapy as THERAPEUTIC_OR_PREVENTIVE_PROCEDURE.

 > Onset of hyperammonemic encephalopathy varied from 0 .
 5 to 5 days ( mean : 2 .
 6 + / - 1 .
 3 days ) after the initiation of **chemotherapy** .